-I am also involved in planning (as well as presenting at) a September 2017 conference on innovations in the prevention and treatment of mental health problems in conjunction with the Lithuanian Ministry of Health, which will be held in Vilnius, Lithuania.
+I was also involved in planning (as well as presenting at) a September 2017 conference in Vilnius, Lithuania on innovations in the prevention and treatment of mental health problems that was sponsored by the Lithuanian Ministry of Health.

 Finally, my edited volume Subjective Well-Being and Life Satisfaction for the Routledge series "Frontiers in Social Psychology" will be published in early 2018.
 For more information go to:

 Maddux, J.E., & Tangney, J. P. (Eds).
 (2010).
 Social psychological foundations of clinical psychology.
 New York: Guilford.

 Maddux, J. E., & Volkmann, J. R. (2010).
 Self-efficacy and self-regulation.
 In R. Hoyle (Ed.), Handbook of personality and self-regulation.
 New York: Wiley-Blackwell.

 Maddux, J.E., & Gosselin, J.T.(2012).
 Self-efficacy.
 In M. R. Leary & J. P. Tangney (Eds.), Handbook of self and identity (2nd ed.).
 New York: Guilford.

 Maddux, J.E., Feldman, D. B., & Snyder, C.R.
 (2014).
 Promoting mental health and psychological well-being.
 In T. Gullotta & M. Bloom (Eds), Encyclopedia of primary prevention and health promotion(2nd ed.).
 New York: Kluwer/Plenum.

 Maddux, J.E., & Dawson, K. (2014).
 Promoting physical fitness in adulthood: A focus on exercise.
 In T. Gullotta & M. Bloom (Eds), Encyclopedia of primary prevention and health promotion (2nd ed.).
 New York: Kluwer/Plenum.